curl/curl-for-win/README.md

 # Reproducible curl binaries for Windows

-- **We are switching the default TLS backend to LibreSSL upon the next curl release when LibreSSL 3.8.1 (or newer) becomes available.
+- **We are switching the default TLS backend to LibreSSL upon the next curl release when LibreSSL 3.8.x stable becomes available.
 This fixes a long-standing OpenSSL [vulnerability](https://curl.se/docs/CVE-2019-5443.html).
 It also makes binaries 40% smaller.
 Major crypto and curl features remain the same.**